Maheswarpur

 Maheswarpur (also spelled Moisapur) is a small village in Chinsurah subdivision of Hooghly district in the Indian state of West Bengal).
-It is on the crossing of National Highway 2 (NH 2, also known as Durgapur Expressway) and 17-18 Bus Route.
+It is at the intersection of National Highway 2 (NH 2, also known as Durgapur Expressway) and 17-18 Bus Route.
 This village is 6 km from Singur.
 The nearest railway station of Maheswarpur is Dhaniakhali, via Howrah-Burdwan chord line and the nearest Howrah-Burdwan main line station is Chinsurah.

 Geography

 Maheswarpur is located at 22.56°N 88.11°E. It is situated on the Ganges delta.
 This village is rectangle shaped, bounded by some neighbor villages like Jampur, Hodla, Kharsat, Gondopur.
 A river has crossed on south-west of Maheswarpur.